On some geometric properties of quasi-product production models: Some classification results

 Therefore we get immediately

 for some constants $A,B$, with $A\neq0$.

-Combining now (\ref{x33}) and (\ref{x35}), after a suitable translation, we conclude that the function $f$ reduces to the Cobb-Douglas production function given by (\ref{C100}).
+Combining now (\ref{x33}) and (\ref{x35}), we obtain that, modulo a translation, $f$ reduces to a generalized CD production function having the form (\ref{C100}).
 Since the converse can be easily verified by direct computation, the assertion (iv$_2$) follows.

 v.
-We first suppose that the production hypersurface has null Gauss-Kronecker curvature.
+We first suppose that the graph hypersurface associated with the quasi-product production model $f$ has vanishing Gauss-Kronecker curvature.
 Then we derive from (\ref{11}) that